Haringey Welcome

 West London Welcome is a community centre run for and with refugees, migrants, people seeking asylum and other locals living in West London.
 We provide a food bank, social and advice drop-ins, financial, legal and casework support.
 Contact: Leyla Williams Website

-Refugee and Migrant Forum of Essex & London
+Refugee and Migrant Justice

 Saint John of God Hospitaller Services (SJOG)